Small Good Things Good Things to Buy · Positive News

-Parrot crisis appeal supports confiscated birds in Brazil and Colombia
+Parrot crisis appeal needs donations to care for confiscated birds in Brazil and Colombia

-The parrot crisis appeal on World Animal Rescue Network helped fund aviaries, veterinary treatment, and rehoming assessments for confiscated parrots in Latin America during 2026.
-World Animal Rescue Network published supporting data and timelines from Brazil.
+The parrot crisis appeal on World Animal Rescue Network is asking donors to fund aviaries, veterinary treatment, and rehoming assessments for confiscated parrots in Latin America.
+Monthly gifts stabilise rent for temporary aviaries while permanent placements are found for each bird.

 Brazil is part of a 2026 wave of measurable environmental progress.
 Restoration teams, local agencies, and community volunteers worked together on goals that were published before work began.

 The parrot trafficking in Colombia guide and Parrot Crisis Appeal document how World Animal Rescue Network supports avian rescue partners in Brazil and Colombia.
-US and UK donors can sponsor a macaw in the UK, sponsor a macaw in the US, or adopt a macaw in the UK for aviary upgrades.
+Donors anywhere can sponsor a macaw or symbolically adopt a macaw to fund aviary upgrades—the birds remain at partner aviaries in Brazil and Colombia, and the macaw sponsorship guide explains what each gift covers.

 Field teams measured the outcome in June 2026 using maps, surveys, and site visits.
 World Animal Rescue Network posted the full indicator table online so independent groups could review the same numbers.